 The best thing about Aimee Nezhukumatathil’s poem “Baked Goods” is that it has rats in it.

 To be fair, when I first came across it—I was looking for a poem to bake for the Come to the Table opening reception—it wasn’t the rats that drew me in.
-Rather, it was Nezhukumatathil’s description of a lazy summer day spent with a sweetheart in the kitchen: blueberries and rhubarb becoming muffins and pie, flour everywhere, the oven making a hot summer day even hotter.
+Rather, it was Nezhukumatathil’s description of a lazy day spent with a sweetheart in the kitchen: blueberries and rhubarb becoming muffins and pie, flour everywhere, the oven making a hot summer day even hotter.
 The lush chaos of “a riot of pots, wooden spoons, and melted butter” reminded me of my own kitchen on Sundays, the one day of the week my partner, Tyler, and I both have off.
 We recently moved to a small town an hour and a half east of Tucson, and limited entertainment options mean more time spent around the house—Tyler tending the pots of peppers and herbs on the patio as I practice my pizza dough and turn piles of peaches from the you-pick orchard down the road into salsa and ice cream.

 But, as I read the poem over and over, it was the rats that came to the fore.
 Of them, Nezhukumatathil writes: